hismailbulut/Neoray/README.md

 Neoray respects your `guifont` option, finds the font and loads it.
 If it can't find your font, try with different names and also with file name.
 Giving full shared name except the style and weight names will give best result.
-You can change the font without having to restart neoray.
+You can change the font without having to restart Neoray.
 Underscores are treated as spaces.
-If you think you tried every possibility but neoray still can't find the font, please [report to me](https://github.com/hismailbulut/neoray/issues/new/choose).
+If you think you tried every possibility but Neoray still can't find the font, please [report to me](https://github.com/hismailbulut/neoray/issues/new/choose).

 ```vim